philippeehlert/part-up/CONTRIBUTING.md

 **Make sure you run `npm install`**  (part-up root folder).

 1. Create a **feature** (`feat-...` or `ft-`) or **fix** (`fix-...`) branch
-2. Complete a feature or bug
+1. Complete a feature or bug
+1. Test the code, see our [testing](#testing) section
-3. Commit changes with `npm run commit` (part-up root folder) and choose one of the following options:
+1. Commit changes with `npm run commit` (part-up root folder) and choose one of the following options:

 <div>
 <img src="https://raw.githubusercontent.com/commitizen/cz-cli/master/meta/screenshots/add-commit.png" />